alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

    - [Deploy the emergency banner on Staging](https://deploy.blue.staging.govuk.digital/job/deploy-emergency-banner/)
    - [⚠️ Deploy the emergency banner on Production ⚠️](https://deploy.blue.production.govuk.digital/job/deploy-emergency-banner/)

+1. Click `Build with Parameters`.

-1. Fill in the appropriate variables using the form presented by Jenkins
+1. Fill in the appropriate variables using the form presented by Jenkins.

 1. Click `Build`.